top of page

 Andrew Kowalski, MD, FASN

-CKD has quietly emerged from the shadows of nephrology to become a defining challenge in global health.
-Current estimates suggest that approximately 850 million people worldwide live with CKD, with roughly 4 million receiving dialysis or living with a kidney transplant (Herrington et al., 2025).
-These numbers are staggering, but what makes them truly alarming is the trajectory: based on current trends, CKD is projected to become the fifth leading underlying cause of death worldwide by 2050 (Herrington et al., 2025).
-The perfect storm of the aging population, rising diabetes and hypertension diagnoses, and exponentially increasing obesity rates continues to push CKD up the mortality league table, ahead of many cancers, which may be a first in our current medical model and history
+Chronic Kidney Disease (CKD) has emerged as a significant challenge in global health.
+Current estimates indicate that approximately 850 million people worldwide live with CKD, with around 4 million receiving dialysis or living with a kidney transplant (Herrington et al., 2025).
+These numbers are staggering.
+What makes them alarming is the trajectory: CKD is projected to become the fifth leading underlying cause of death worldwide by 2050 (Herrington et al., 2025).
+The aging population, rising diabetes and hypertension diagnoses, and increasing obesity rates are pushing CKD higher on the mortality list, surpassing many cancers.

-Yet for most of its natural history, CKD remains asymptomatic, detectable only through laboratory testing, and completely invisible to patients.
-This combination, high prevalence, silent progression, and potentially catastrophic outcomes makes CKD one of the most important and most underutilized levers in population health management.
+For much of its natural history, CKD remains asymptomatic.
+It can only be detected through laboratory testing, making it invisible to patients.
+This combination of high prevalence, silent progression, and potentially catastrophic outcomes makes CKD one of the most critical yet underutilized areas in population health management.

-Unfortunately, our primary health providers are struggeling to maintain adequate numbers to see a resonable amount of patients instead of double or tripple the ampount that is fesabel to provide adequate care.
-Many of these primary providers are the victims to the system of "lab flagging," where if the lab is flagged (or turns a different color on their sheet) then it draws attention, otherwise it is frequently overlooked.
+Unfortunately, primary health providers are struggling to maintain adequate numbers to see a reasonable amount of patients.
+Many of these providers fall victim to the system of "lab flagging."
+If a lab result is flagged (or turns a different color on their sheet), it draws attention; otherwise, it is often overlooked.

-With these staggering predictions, CKD cannot afford to be overlooked or treatment delaied.
-At this time, which maybe a first in our history, CKD has a therapeutic advantage to be tackled early on to prevent progression, which frequently happens under the radar until it's too late for any preventative approach.
-Our primary providers need our help to pick up on the early signs of disease "initiation" and jump on it so that a meaningful delay or a halt in progression can be achieved.
+With these staggering predictions, CKD cannot afford to be overlooked or treatment delayed.
+At this time, which may be a first in our history, CKD has a therapeutic advantage to be tackled early on to prevent progression.
+This progression frequently occurs under the radar until it is too late for any preventative approach.
+Our primary providers need our help to identify the early signs of disease initiation and act swiftly to achieve a meaningful delay or halt in progression.

 CKD Detection: Simple Tools, Massive Opportunity

-One of the most striking aspects of modern CKD care is the stark contrast between diagnostic simplicity and implementation failure.
-The condition can be caught early, but instituting therapy is often overlooked and delayed, not due to negligence or malice, but due to the simple mistake of being overlooked among the litany of patient complaints at the time of visit or management expectation.
+One of the most striking aspects of modern CKD care is the contrast between diagnostic simplicity and implementation failure.
+The condition can be caught early, but therapy is often delayed.
+This delay is not due to negligence but rather the simple mistake of being overlooked among numerous patient complaints during a visit.

-We need only three readily available tests to screen, diagnose, and stage CKD: serum creatinine to calculate estimated glomerular filtration rate (eGFR) using standardized equations, Cystatin C to also estimate eGFR in patients that are sarcopenic, and urine albumin measurement, typically as an albumin-to-creatinine ratio (Herrington et al., 2025).
+We need only three readily available tests to screen, diagnose, and stage CKD: serum creatinine to calculate estimated glomerular filtration rate (eGFR) using standardized equations, Cystatin C to estimate eGFR in sarcopenic patients, and urine albumin measurement, typically as an albumin-to-creatinine ratio (Herrington et al., 2025).
 These simple laboratory values allow us to identify high-risk individuals and distinguish relatively benign CKD presentations from those requiring aggressive intervention.

-Despite this diagnostic accessibility, CKD remains chronically underrecognized in primary care documentation, frequently absent from problem lists, and poorly communicated to patients.
-The disconnect between what we can detect and what we actually identify in clinical practice represents one of medicine's great implementation gaps, but it does not have to be and we have the means to make massive changes in identification and therapy initiation to help stop CKD formation and progression.
+Despite this diagnostic accessibility, CKD remains chronically underrecognized in primary care documentation.
+It is frequently absent from problem lists and poorly communicated to patients.
+The disconnect between what we can detect and what we actually identify in clinical practice represents one of medicine's great implementation gaps.
+However, we have the means to make significant changes in identification and therapy initiation to help stop CKD formation and progression.

-For the majority of patients with CKD (especially those that have had CKD present for a number of years), kidney failure is not always the primary threat to a patients lifespan and healthspan.
-As Herrington and colleagues emphasize, people with CKD face elevated risks across multiple domains: progressive loss of kidney function, escalation of chronic inflammation contributing to premature cardiovascular events including myocardial infarction, stroke, heart failure, and accumulating disability long before they would ever require dialysis (Herrington et al., 2025).
+For many patients with CKD, kidney failure is not always the primary threat to their lifespan and health.
+As Herrington and colleagues emphasize, people with CKD face elevated risks across multiple domains: progressive loss of kidney function, escalation of chronic inflammation contributing to premature cardiovascular events, including myocardial infarction, stroke, heart failure, and accumulating disability long before they would ever require dialysis (Herrington et al., 2025).
 The sobering reality is that most patients with CKD will die from cardiovascular disease or experience major cardiovascular disability before they ever need kidney replacement therapy (Herrington et al., 2025).
-Unfortunately, for numerous reasons, CKD is a amplifier of cardiovascular disease due to numerous pathways involving chronic inflammation and the development of sarcopenia.
+Unfortunately, for numerous reasons, CKD amplifies cardiovascular disease due to various pathways involving chronic inflammation and the development of sarcopenia.

 The Post-2019 Therapy Revolution

-The landscape of CKD therapeutics has been transformed since 2019 by a series of landmark randomized controlled trials that have expanded our armamentarium beyond renin-angiotensin system (RAS) blockade (Herrington et al., 2025).
+The landscape of CKD therapeutics has transformed since 2019 through landmark randomized controlled trials that have expanded our treatment options beyond renin-angiotensin system (RAS) blockade (Herrington et al., 2025).
 This transformation can be conceptualized as overlapping waves of kidney-protective therapy.

-Renin-angiotensin system inhibitors with ACE inhibitors and angiotensin receptor blockers remain foundational, reducing intraglomerular pressure, lowering albuminuria, and decreasing risks of both CKD progression and cardiovascular events in high-risk patients.
+Renin-angiotensin system inhibitors, including ACE inhibitors and angiotensin receptor blockers, remain foundational.
+They reduce intraglomerular pressure, lower albuminuria, and decrease the risks of both CKD progression and cardiovascular events in high-risk patients.
 This established benefit continues to anchor contemporary CKD management.

 CKD Care Requires Multi-Specialty Coordination

 Because CKD functions as a systemic disease with cardiovascular, metabolic, and multi-organ manifestations, affected patients typically interface with primary care, cardiology, endocrinology, nephrology, and geriatrics or palliative care services.
-The Lancet review argues compellingly that every clinician encountering high-risk patients should maintain CKD awareness, implement consistent screening, and trigger standardized evidence-based interventions including blood pressure optimization, RAS inhibition, SGLT2 inhibition, statin therapy, lifestyle modification, and, where appropriate, addition of non-steroidal MRAs or GLP-1 receptor agonists (Herrington et al., 2025).
+The Lancet review argues compellingly that every clinician encountering high-risk patients should maintain CKD awareness, implement consistent screening, and trigger standardized evidence-based interventions.
+These interventions include blood pressure optimization, RAS inhibition, SGLT2 inhibition, statin therapy, lifestyle modification, and, where appropriate, the addition of non-steroidal MRAs or GLP-1 receptor agonists (Herrington et al., 2025).

 This multi-specialty reality demands that we reconceptualize CKD care less as "referral to a nephrology silo" and more as integrated cardio-renal-metabolic management, where expertise is distributed and coordination is paramount.